Keyj33k/htkit/README.md

 Hunter is a small toolkit to perform information gathering and crypto

-Hunter using Tools like Witcher, md5encrypt, eye, eye_of_sauron and base64encode.
+Hunter using Tools like Witcher, md5encrypt, eye, eye_of_sauron, base64encode and WIFI-Stalker.